AndieWill510/tinydoor/Options/000-dedication.md

 To my children,

-May your light always shine
+may your light always shine